-The 76th Golden Globe Awards took place at the Beverly Hilton on January 6.
-Hosted by Andy Samberg and Sandra Oh, the Golden Globes - bestowed by the 93 members of the Hollywood Foreign Press Association (HFPA) - recognize excellence in film and television, both domestic and foreign.
+The 77th Golden Globe Awards took place at the Beverly Hilton on January 5.
+Hosted by Ricky Gervais for the fifth time, the Golden Globes - bestowed by the 93 members of the Hollywood Foreign Press Association (HFPA) - recognize excellence in film and television, both domestic and foreign.

 GO BEHIND THE SCENES: THE PALEY CENTER FOR MEDIA

 Located in Beverly Hills, The Paley Center for Media is the foremost public archive of television and radio programming, with an international collection of nearly 150,000 programs spanning almost 100 years.
 Throughout the year, the Paley Center celebrates television with a wide range of events that examine the creative process behind great entertainment.

 Produced by The Paley Center for Media, the 37th annual PaleyFest LA is taking place March 13-22 at the world-famous Dolby Theatre in Hollywood.
 The premier television festival in the country, PaleyFest brings fans together with the hottest stars and creative talents in TV.
 Watch your favorite shows on the big screen along with other superfans, followed by a moderated Q&A with the cast and creative team.
 Named for William S. Paley, founder of CBS and The Paley Center for Media, proceeds from the event support the nonprofit Paley Center.